National Electrostatics Corporation

 The National Electrostatics Corporation (NEC), a company based in Wisconsin, USA, produces particle accelerators and associated equipment.
-The firm incorporated in 1965, and As of 2010 has a workforce of approximately 105 people.
+The firm incorporated in 1965 under the leadership of Raymond Herb, and As of 2010 had a workforce of approximately 105 people.

 NEC's linear accelerators range in voltage from a few kilovolts to a 25 Megavolt machine at Oak Ridge National Laboratory - the highest-voltage accelerator in the world As of 2010.